-A selection of worldwide singles [7" and 12" and CDS] by Ron Wood whom artworks are significantly unique and collectable.
+A selection of worldwide singles by Ron Wood [artworks significantly unique]

 Ron Wood began his career in 1964, as guitarist for The Birds.
 He then joined the mod group The Creation for a short time, appearing on a small number of singles [both bands 7"s are highly collectable].

 In 1968, The Jeff Beck Group followed, with which two albums were released, 'Truth' and ' Beck-Ola', meeting moderate successes.

 The group split in 1970, and Wood departed along with lead vocalist Rod Stewart to join former Small Faces members Ronnie Lane, Ian McLagan, and Kenney Jones in a new group, dubbed The Faces.

 The Faces were very successful in the UK and Europe, releasing 4 albums - and many singles - from 1970 to 1973.

 In 1974, Ron Wood eventually recorded his first solo LP, 'I've Got My Own Album To Do'.
 The album featured former bandmate McLagan as well as Keith Richards, and Mick Taylor, longtime friends of Wood's.
 Mick Jagger is also part of the backing vocals on its first single 'I Can Feel The Fire'.

 Following Mick Taylor's departure from the Rolling Stones in December 1974, Wood participated in the band's March 1975 recording sessions for their forthcoming album 'Black And Blue' and toured North America with the band in 1975; the Faces announced their break-up in December of that year, and Wood was officially declared a member of the Rolling Stones in February 1976.